melba-ch/laravel-zoho/README.md

 **This is currently in development and should not be used in a production environment.**

-This package provide an interface to connect your Laravel application to Zoho
+This package provides an interface to connect your Laravel application to Zoho

 ## Installation